AusMoxie/playmaker/README.md

 # Playmaker

-**Playmaker** （https://wangxung815.github.io/playmaker）is a lightweight but professional and comprehensive project management and budget planning tool designed for teams that need clarity without unnecessary complexity.
+**Playmaker** “https://wangxung815.github.io/playmaker” is a lightweight but professional and comprehensive project management and budget planning tool designed for teams that need clarity without unnecessary complexity.

 This tool was built from years of hands-on project management experience across multi-project environments.
 The goal is simple: help mid-sized teams plan work, manage capacity, track tasks, monitor budgets, and understand delivery risk in one practical workspace.